Aliases for GABRR1 Gene

 GeneCards Summary for GABRR1 Gene

 GABRR1 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 1) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Circadian entrainment.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GLRA3.

 UniProtKB/Swiss-Prot for GABRR1 Gene